changqin26/nsAQP_publication/README.md

 ```
 Here, each key is a query ID (e.g., "Q18109"), and its value is a dictionary of routing strategies evaluated for that query.
 Each strategy reports: ExecutionTime(runtime in seconds), Results(number of query answers), Requests(number of total requests) and InterRe
 (intermediate results).
+Based on these metrics, the optimal routing strategy per query is selected and stored in a `best_policies.json` file under `Datasets/{dataset_name}/star/`.

-This file is used to determine the optimal policy per query, which becomes the label for Tree-LSTM training.
+This file provides the optimal routing strategy per query and serves as the supervised target for Tree-LSTM training.

-#### Example Data
-The used datasets, queries(query plans) and results from the paper can boe found under the folder Datasets/lubm and Datasets/yago.

 ### Embedding Generation